 In a montage of street scenes, people clamor for a chance to buy the morning paper.
 We cut to a man sitting behind a desk.
 His back is turned to the camera.
 He’s whistling the tune from earlier.
 His handwritten letter confirms our suspicion: he is the murderer, and he is not yet finished killing.

-A series of scenes illustrate the degree of paranoia taking root in the community.
+A series of vignettes illustrate the degree of paranoia taking root in the community.
 Workers, politicians, journalists, no one is immune.

 Even the police detective, Inspector Groeber (Theodor Loos), begins straying from procedure, “Any man in the street might be the guilty one.”

 Mirroring the previous montage, a criminal called “Der Schranker” or The Safecracker (portrayed by Gustaf Grundgens) hosts a meeting between local mobsters, in which they discuss their declining revenue streams.

 Known as the Ringvereine, the German mafia controls gambling houses, brothels, taverns, robberies, racketeering and extortion.
 These enterprises require both customers and loose enforcement to be successful.

 Unless the “outsider” is apprehended, tighter rules and lower traffic threatens the livelihoods of all involved.
 The mobsters resolve to catch the murderer themselves.